Applied Science Program

 All projects in the course require groups to present their ideas, accept and incorporate feedback from their audience and refine their ideas to create a solution to a given problem or task.
 The ability to work collaboratively with a group is essential, with tasks relying on the equal participation of all members.
 Communication skills will be developed through the course, with all students given the opportunity to present ideas to both their peers and a wider audience.

 Year 10 Applied Science Program

-The year 10 Applied Science Program focuses on Medical Technologies.
-Term 1 includes an introduction to anatomy and physiology and the students carry out a number of dissections, dissecting a heart, kidney, brain and eye.
-In term 2 the students start work on the Next Generation Program.
-This research project is run by the Petroleum Club of WA for year 10 students from a number of different schools throughout the State.
-The aim of the project is to demonstrate the diversity of the oil and gas industry and explore the different career opportunities available.
-Whilst working on this ongoing project, the students also carry out a number of investigations involving microscopy, glitterbug, agar plating, blood glucose levels and forensics.
-This investigative work the students carry out throughout the year is consolidated in a day excursion at ECU.
-At this ‘Follow Your Curiosity’ excursion, the students participate in laboratory activities including pipetting, centrifuging and simulations.
-By the end of the year, the year 10 ASP students have participated in a wide variety of Medical Science activities, allowing them to practice a variety of skills and gain a deeper understanding of this field of Science.
+The Year 10 Applied Science Program focuses on Medical Technologies.
+Term 1 Students explore the world of the cell including the rich potential in applying stem cell technology to currently untreatable diseases.
+Term 2 provides an introduction to anatomy and physiology with the students conducting a number of dissections, including a heart, lungs, brain and eye.
+In Term 3 and 4, a number of investigations involving microscopy, agar plating, blood pressure and Forensic Science will challenge the students to think scientifically and formulate conclusions based on evidence.
+This investigative work the students carry out is consolidated in a day excursion at Edith Cowan University.
+At the ‘Follow Your Curiosity’ excursion, the students participate in laboratory activities including pipetting, centrifuging and simulations.
+By the end of the year, the Year 10 ASP students have participated in a wide variety of Medical Science activities, allowing them to practice a variety of skills and gain a deeper understanding of this field of Science.